 The key to success in any graduate program is organization.
 Taking note of the deadlines and managing one's time within these confines results in a positive graduate experience.
-While some problems may not be of one's own making, they are often due to poor planning.
-The messages from previous students, faculty advisors, and the Office of Graduate Studies remain the same year after year:
+While some problems may not be of one's own making, remember that the Office of Graduate Studies and your program faculty are here to support you.

-- Plan ahead.
+Plan ahead.
 Keep a list of all deadlines in a convenient place and review them regularly.
 Remember, some of the steps required to meet a deadline take time.
-Committee members and graduate coordinators have other commitments and will not always be available when needed.
+Committee members and graduate coordinators

+- have other commitments and will not always be available when needed.

 Reviewing a manuscript may take two or more weeks. - Keep informed.
-Ask questions of your graduate thesis/project/dissertation committee members, the graduate coordinator, and the Office of Graduate Studies.
-Read this graduate guide and the University Bulletinregularly to review deadlines and requirements. - Remain in control.
+Ask questions of your graduate committee members, the graduate coordinator, and the Office of Graduate Studies.
+Read the Coyote Graduate Student Guidebook and the University Bulletin regularly to review deadlines and requirements. - Remain in control.
 Remember, this is your graduate work; you are involved in an advanced level of study in which initiative and originality is expected.
 Discuss concerns with your committee members and with their input, resolve problems.
+Create a document you will be proud of for years to come.

-APPENDIX A: DEFINITION OF A THESIS
+APPENDIX A: